RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 ### Query the graph

-After you create a graph, you can run queries against it.
+After you create a graph, you can use the [`GRAPH.QUERY`](https://redis.io/commands/graph.query/) command to query the graph's data.

 The following example returns which motorcycle riders are part of team Yamaha: